dfjdejulio/Runner/README.md

 resize windows and everything just gets out of the keyboard's way.
 And none of the keyboard layout handling code shows up anywhere else at all.

+## Targets ##

+The "Runner" build scheme produces a universal iOS application that uses one storyboard for all display sizes (including those that don't exist yet), and lets you run the single command it's built to use multiple times.

+The "runner" build scheme produces a command-line Unix application for OS X that invokes the single command it's built to use once per argument.

 ## History and Background ##

 (Nobody wants to read that.
 If I'm wrong, go look at the EXTENDED_README.md